-ENGLISH - NATIONAL 4/5
+ENGLISH - NATIONAL 3/4

-The main purpose of the National 4/5 courses is to provide learners with opportunities to develop their communication skills.
-Pupils will spend time honing their ability to talk, listen, read and write towards the end of understanding and using language in an effective manner.
-Pupils will also study literature drawn from a number of different contexts.
+The main purpose of the National 3&4 courses is to provide learners with opportunities to develop their communication and literacy skills.
+Pupils will spend time developing their ability to talk, listen, read and write towards the end of understanding and using their written and spoken language in an effective manner.
+Pupils will also study literature drawn from different contexts and genres.